sam-randall/samrandall.github.io/README.md

 # Sam Randall

-#### Core Aim
+#### Core Aims
-Understand and solve complex real-world problems to make people's lives better.
+Solve complex real-world problems with math, computational power and AI.

+Technical challenges motivate me, but ultimately my aim is to make the world happier, healthier and safer.

 #### Profile
 I bridge the software engineering, data science and mathematical spaces to solve complex problems.